Pulisic sparks US over Mexico 2-0 in World Cup qualifying - WHIZ News

 Pulisic scored on his very first touch in the 74th minute, Weston McKennie added a goal in the 85th and the United States beat Mexico 2-0 Friday night in a World Cup qualifier — the “Dos a Cero” scoreline that became traditional early in the 21st century.

-When Pulisic scored on his first touch five minutes after entering, he ran to the endline and pulled up his jersey to show the red-white-and-blue clad fans.
+When Pulisic scored five minutes after entering, he ran to the endline and pulled up his jersey to show the red-white-and-blue clad fans.

 “Man in the mirror,” was scribbled in dark ink.